knowmetools/km-website/_sass/vendors/bootstrap/docs/content/reboot.md

 - `<legend>`s, like fieldsets, have also been restyled to be displayed as a heading of sorts.
 - `<label>`s are set to `display: inline-block` to allow `margin` to be applied.
 - `<input>`s, `<selects>`s, `<textareas>`s, and `<buttons>`s are mostly addressed by Normalize, but Reboot removes their `margin` and sets `line-height: inherit`, too.
-- `<textarea>`s are modified to only be resizeble vertically as horizontal resizing often "breaks" page layout.
+- `<textarea>`s are modified to only be resizable vertically as horizontal resizing often "breaks" page layout.

 These changes, and more, are demonstrated below.